tera-alkahest/alkahest/README.md

 If Alkahest terminates abnormally, you can run `Alkahest.exe serve -c` on the command line to clean up the aforementioned system changes.

+When a new version of Alkahest is released, you can run `Alkahest.exe upgrade` to upgrade en existing installation.

 ## Extensibility

 Alkahest can be exteneded with